asad-python/OOD-in-BEV/README.md

 ## Dataset

-We use the [nuScenes](https://www.nuscenes.org/) dataset for our experiments.
+We use the [NuScenes](https://www.NuScenes.org/) dataset for our experiments.
 This dataset contains annotated data from urban environments, collected using 360-degree cameras, LiDAR, and radar sensors.

-- **Download Instructions**: Follow the instructions on the [nuScenes website](https://www.nuscenes.org/download) to download the dataset.
+- **Download Instructions**: Follow the instructions on the [NuScenes website](https://www.NuScenes.org/download) to download the dataset.
-- **Data Preparation**: Place the dataset files in a folder named `data/nuScenes/` within the repository.
+- **Data Preparation**: Place the dataset files in a folder named `data/NuScenes/` within the repository.

 ## Usage